 A boundary survey is the surest method to give you peace of mind on your investment.
 A boundary identification survey will identify encroachments by or upon the parcel of land which you are intending to purchase or build on.

-- Encroachments by buildings, fences or other improvements.
+- Any encroachments by buildings or other occupations.

-All plans and computations are completed by an experienced surveyor with cadastral endorsement, they are licensed or registered in your relevant state’s jurisdiction.
+All plans and computations are completed by an experienced surveyor with cadastral endorsement.
+Cadastral surveyors are are licensed or registered in your relevant state’s jurisdiction.
 Land titles office terminology and requirements vary around the country, but our teams are equipped with the local knowledge required to assist you with your survey needs.

 NSW – also referred to as an Identification Survey